Accessibility Tips for Surveying an Aging Population

 When designing survey questions, it can help to ask about what he calls, “large-scale salient events,” rather than smaller details.

 For example, “Where did you take your vacation last summer” rather than, “What was the name of the hotel?”

-Reaching Older Adults With a Survey
+Reaching Aging Populations with a Survey

 Once you’ve carefully constructed your survey project, it’s time to get it into the hands of respondents.
 Online surveys can still reach older adults, but they may not provide precisely the same data as the same surveys taken by younger respondents.

 The Pew Research Center found for the first time in 2012 that more than half of older adults (defined as those 65 or older) were internet users.
 As of 2014:

 59% of seniors report they go online — a six percentage point increase in the course of a year — and 47% say they have a high-speed broadbrand connection at home.
 In addition, 77% of older adults have a cell phone, up from 69% in April 2012.

 Although more and more older adults are going online, that doesn’t mean that their attitudes about taking online surveys are identical to those of younger respondents.
 Americans over the age of 65 tend to have a marked reluctance for providing confidential information over the internet, as well as a very different understanding of the value and function of technology in a cultural sense.

 Quinn points out that as, “researchers introduce more technologically sophisticated tools into their research habits, understanding of cultural distinctions becomes increasingly important because of their potential significance to the quality of survey results.”